From Stray Genius

 Combatants must gauge their blows so that they are not too heavy or wild, especially stabs, as it will be no fun if a participant or participants actually get hurt.
 The provided safety gear is padded shirt under chain-mail tunic, knee, shin, and elbow guards, forearm pads, hand and wrist guards, and a full face helmet with chain-mail coif.

-No alcohol or any illegal substances are permitted.
 Participants and spectators may bring refreshments for themselves as desired.
 Bottled water will be provided for any combatants.
 Spectators are expected to provide their own seating (such as folding chairs), mat, or simply sit on the lawn.
 Smokers will smoke in a designated smoking area.

 Email StrayGenius with any questions.